jaredhowland/jaredhowland.github.io/content/vita.md

 I created a web service to track fund code assignments to subject librarians and to map call numbers to the fund code they are most likely associated with.
 * **Lettering Software**: 2014
 Created lettering software that significantly increased the throughput capability of lettering and allowed us to finish a media reclassification process months sooner than would otherwise have been possible.
 This has been shared on Github and is available for other libraries to use.
-* **MARC Record Loader**: 2013
+* **<span class="caps">MARC</span> Record Loader**: 2013
-Created a system that allowed loading MARC records into the library’s ScholarSearch system which significantly streamlined the process and essentially eliminated patron reports of problems with records in the system.
+Created a system that allowed loading <span class="caps">MARC</span> records into the library’s ScholarSearch system which significantly streamlined the process and essentially eliminated patron reports of problems with records in the system.
 * **Book Assessment Tool**: 2012–2013
 Creating a database that is the corollary of the journal assessment tool for the library’s eBook collection.
 * **Barcode Generating Service for Auxiliary Storage**: 2011